A Rocky Mountain sunset at Sprague Lake

 Lens: Olympus M.Zuiko 17mm (34mm equivalent)

 Shutter speed: 5 bracketed exposures, ranging from 1/80th of a second to 1/15th of a second

 Processing: Noise in all 5 exposures was reduced in Adobe Lightroom and then photos were merged and HDR processed with Photomatix Pro.
 Composite image was fine-tuned in Lightroom for final product.

 Photo of sunset at Sprague Lake in Rocky Mountain National Park by Joe Newman.
-Want to order a print?
-Click here.
+Want to order a print? ambien what is it.